Best for: High credit borrowers with diverse needs

 No fees required, flexible loan terms, and built-in protections make these personal loans very attractive.
 But there are some lenders with slightly lower rates.

-- SoFi personal loan details
+- SoFi loan details

-- SoFi personal loan
+- What to consider before applying for a SoFi personal loan

 - How SoFi compares to other lenders

-SoFi personal loan details
+SoFi loan details